Goçguly Goçgulyýew: Club career

-Graduate youth football school in Balkanabat.
-He began his career at the club Arkaç in 1994.
+He graduated from the youth football school in Balkanabat.
+He began his career at Arkaç in 1994.
 Later he played for such Turkmen clubs as FC Balkan, FC Buzmeyin and Köpetdag Aşgabat.

 In 2001 played for Kazakhstan club FC Irtysh.

 In 2002, he made his debut in the championship of Uzbekistan in Pakhtakor.
 In Pakhtakor he became four-time champion of Uzbekistan (2002, 2003, 2004, 2005).
 In 2006, he moved to Kazakhstan FC Kairat.
 Spent one season in 2007 and the second round back to Uzbekistan, where up to 2010 played for Bunyodkor Tashkent.

-In 2011, he returned to his native city Balkanabad, becoming a player of FC Gara Altyn, in 2012 retired football career.
+In 2011, he returned to his native city Balkanabad, becoming a player of FC Gara Altyn.